kambei/giro-de-peppe-tempo/README.md

 # Giro de Peppe
 ## Quarkus - Go - C++ - Tempo | Playground

-This is a playground project to test the integration between Quarkus, Go and Tempo.
+This is a playground project to test the integration between Quarkus, Go, C++ and Tempo.

 - Run the following command to start the project: